danielperna84/custom_homematic/README.md

 Option 2: Reload the Integration or restart HA, that will reload the names from CCU .
 This will show the the new entity name, if not changed manually in HA.
 The entity_id will not change.

-Option 3: Use the service hahm.delete_device.
+Option 3: Use the service homematicip_local.delete_device.
 This deletes the device from all caches, and from entity/device_registry.
 A reload on the integration, or a restart of HA will recreate the device and entities.
 The new name will be reflected also in the entity_id.

 Option 4: Delete and reinstall the Integration.
 That will recreate all devices and entities with new names (Should only be used on freshly installes systems)